 Pubic lice are tiny insects (about the size of a pinhead).
 They usually live in

-hair in the pubic area, but also can live in the eyelashes, eyebrows, beard, armpit,
+hair in the pubic area (the area near the genitals).
+They also can live in the eyelashes,

 Pubic lice usually spread through sex.
-Less often, they spread by touching infested
+Less often, pubic lice is spread by touching

 What Are the Signs & Symptoms of Pubic Lice?

 Pubic lice usually cause itchiness.
 This can get worse at night when the lice become

 Sometimes, lice bites can lead to skin redness and irritation.
 Lice in the eyelashes

 or eyebrows can cause eye itchiness and redness.

 Most people with pubic lice got them through sex or close sexual contact.

 Less often, someone can get pubic lice from sharing clothes, sheets, or towels